 Stroke, burns, epilepsy

-In the majority of cases the patient will be taken to hospital, usually the nearest emergency department (ED) but sometimes the nearest ED will be bypassed so they can be taken to a specialist unit for the best care
+In the majority of cases the patient will go to hospital, usually the nearest emergency department (ED) but sometimes there will be the need to bypass the nearest ED to take them to a specialist unit for the best care

 Category 3 (90% within 120 minutes) – Urgent calls